microsoft/WhatTheHack/999-SAPonAzure/Student/01-SAP-Auto-Deployment.md

 ```
 % ./Run_Terraform_Build.sh
 ```
-Step 10: [Temporarily the manual correction process] Logon to portal: go to ANF account created and display each ANF volumes and check its export policy, make sure that the “Root Access” is set “On”.
-If the export policy shows “Off” then change it to “On” and save – this is NEEDED for each NetApp file volumes.
+Step 10: [Temporarily the manual correction process] Logon to portal: go to ANF account created and display each ANF volumes and check its export policy, make sure that the **Root Access** is set **On**.
+If the export policy shows **Off** then change it to **On** and save – this is needed for each NetApp file volumes.

 Step 11: At the end of the step 9, locate Window Jumpbox (pipwinbox) and note the public IP address in order to RDP to the Window Jumpbox.
 Use the login credential which the coach will provide for the next step.